310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “…Up until this point, I’d somehow manage to make it through by leaving it up to everyone, like Morisawa-senpai…”

-“But from now on, we’ll be taking turns being the leader, so I’ve got to get used to doing MC segments.”
+“But from now on, we’ll be taking turns being the leader, so I’ve got to get used to doing MC segments, don’t I…”
 {% endbubble %}

 {% bubble Midori sighdrop %}